 Income for the owner

-As the owner of a multi-vendor online store, you receive a flat fee for every order you receive through sellers.
+As a multi-vendor online store owner, you receive a flat fee for every order you receive through sellers.
 The commission is formed in two ways:

 Integration with third-party programs